gwusec/2022-USENIX-Password-Managers/Readme.md

 The script with all analyses run for the paper.
 The execution of this script requires R. It was tested with R version `4.2.0` running in [RStudio](https://www.rstudio.com/products/rstudio/download/) `2022.02.3 Build 492`.
 The following packages are needed to run the script: dplyr, AICcmodavg.

-## The Jupiter Notebook Script with Statistical Tests
+## The Jupyter Notebook Script with Statistical Tests

 This script will perform a chi-squared test for password re-use across different techniques, followed by a post-hoc analysis.
-Using Jupiter Notebook, browse and open the file chi_test.ipynb and run it and it should print out the results.
+Using Jupyter Notebook, browse and open the file chi_test.ipynb and run it and it should print out the results.

 ## The Codebook for the Qualitative Analyses